dj-trenhaile/debian-config/README.md

     - Power Button: user discretion

 ## Other appearance settings
-- `nitrogen` and set image to desired; see ~/.resources
+- `nitrogen`: set image to desired; see ~/.resources
 - `konsole`
     - Enable provided profile, set as default
     - Disable system and session toolbars
-- `lxappearance` and set application theme to Breeze-Dark
+- `lxappearance`: set application theme to Breeze-Dark
     - **Also run as root to configure root applications (e.g., GParted)
+- `code`: hide Gitlens's commit graph from Source Control and Commit views

 ## Other shortcuts
 In /shortcuts: